Students will engage with the stories of the Bible and the Christian faith through Godly Play.

 AP Environmental Science is designed to engage students with the scientific principles, concepts, and methodologies required to understand the interrelationships within the natural world.

-Forensics introduces the application of scientific investigation and analysis of crime scenes that can be used in a court of law.
+Introduction to Forensics introduces the application of scientific investigation and analysis of crime scenes that can be used in a court of law.

-This project-based course focuses on the individual body systems as well as how each pertains to the subsequent running and maintenance of the human body as an organism.
+This course focuses on the individual body systems as well as how each pertains to the subsequent running and maintenance of the human body as an organism.

 This course explores the diversity of religious expression in and around Asia with the goal of fostering intellectual and personal empathy towards people and intellectual traditions.